dylanmarin/catan-ai/basically_todo_list.md

 - integrate user offering trades to ai
 - integrate ai offering trade to user
 - add print function to player
+- offer a trade to other ai. least desired card for most desired card
+- accept a trade from another ai

 4/16
 - play road building if it can’t build a road but wants to